oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/4-transform-data.md

     Note that you can also optionally use the expression editor.

-    **Take a moment to notice that we are building the data flow step by step and this way it is easy to understand.
-This is an advantage of using UI to define a complete data preparation task which could be quite complex.**
+    **Note:** Take a moment to notice that we are building the data flow step by step and this way it is easy to understand.
+This is an advantage of using UI to define a complete data preparation task which could be quite complex.

 ![Screenshot of age group lookup](images/image39_agegroup_lookup.png)